dreamcatcher-tech/network/Inbox/2023-03-30 0934 lowcode offline apps.md

 We can wrap all api queries and cache those queries.

+High compute load can be delivered as all clients can cooperate for storage and computation.

 ?
 Can an api service, with enough query data, use an AI to estimate what the response is likely to be, and stop needing the original service or provide cached queries ?

 ?
 Can general events, like when a specific client will want a meeting, be fed into AI to guess at when the next event is likely to occur ?